HexHive/OSTEP-slides/21-locking.md

 . . .

-Spinlocks are unfair (threads race for lock) and performance hogs (spinning and burning CPU time)!
+Spinlocks are unfair (threads race for lock) and hog performance (spinning and burning CPU time)!

 ---